Please check out his latest book:

-Koen Verhoest (PhD.) holds, since February 2012, a research professorship (ZAPBOF) in Comparative Public Administration and Globalization at the Department of Political Science (Research Unit on Public Administration and Management), University of Antwerp, and is partially affiliated to the Public Management Institute (Catholic University of Leuven).
+Koen Verhoest (PhD.) holds, since February 2012, a research professorship (ZAPBOF) in Comparative Public Administration and Globalization at the Department of Political Science (Now: Research Group on Politics & Public Governance, before: Public Administration & Management), University of Antwerp.

+He was affiliated to the Public Governance Institute (University of Leuven) untill 2017.
 Before he was Associate Professor and Research Manager at this latter Institute.
 He has a master in political Sciences, a European Master in Public Administration as well as specialized studies in economics.
 His PhD was in public administration at the Catholic University of Leuven (Public Management Institute).

 His main research interest is on the organizational aspects of public tasks/regulation and their governance in multi-level and multi-actor contexts, including the autonomy, control and coordination of (regulatory and other) agencies, the governance of liberalized markets, and the governance of (public private) partnerships and other forms of collaboration.
 Moreover, he studies these aspects in an international comparative perspective, enabling to study the impact of globalization and multi-level contexts on the governance and performance of these organizational forms.